 You’re all excited about your digital signage system and what it’ll do for your business.
 It’s no wonder your first instinct is to go overboard with your content style.
-And the first victim of your over-enthusiasm is usually your font.
-Why not go all fancy and choose that awesome filigreed cursive that looks like it jumped out of an old manuscript.
+And the first victim of your over-enthusiasm is usually your digital signage font.
+Why not go all fancy and choose that awesome filigreed cursive that looks like it jumped out of an old manuscript?
 It’ll stand out, right?
 You bet.
 But for all the wrong reasons.

 Sans Serif/Serif font combinations are the best for digital signage

 Most of us just go with whatever font is pre-selected in our word processor.
 You can’t do that with your digital signage.
 If you want the perfect font for digital signage content, stick to Sans Serif and Serif fonts.
-They’re easy to read, people are used to them in their daily life, which means your message will be what’s in the spotlight.
+They’re easy to read, and people are used to them in their daily life, which means your message will be what’s in the spotlight.

 Word to the wise: Limit your font style and size to a couple per slide.
 It keeps your text sleek and easy to read.
 It’s tempting to experiment, but you won’t be happy with the messy on-screen results.

 See what I did there?
 Bet y’all thought I was gearing up to give you a lecture with that capitalized “don’t”.
 Lots of people think using all capital letters will get more people to pay attention.
 They won’t.
-Not only does it seem like your pretty little digital signage slide is shouting at your viewers, all caps makes it harder for people to read what you’re saying.
+Not only does it seem like your pretty little digital signage slide is shouting at your viewers, but all caps also make it harder for people to read what you’re saying.

 Research shows people need more time to read capital letters and all caps also tend to blur together.
 Which kills your digital signage strategy.
 Your target viewers just won’t hang around to make sense of your content.
 You need them to read and absorb your message in the span of a few seconds.

 Perhaps you’ve already got a branded font you use for ads and online.
 You can lift that same font for your digital signage text as well.
 Make small adjustments to make sure it reads well on your screens and you’re good to go.
 The best part is it will always instantly remind people they’re reading about you.
 And that reinforces customer engagement.
 You can also use your company colors for the font or other graphics.
 Or have the branded font style echo in other design elements.
 Never forget your branding when you choose the perfect font for digital signage.

-Fonts & images must work together
+Digital signage fonts & images must work together

 And you’ve got to use images.
 They look great and grab people’s attention – which means your message zaps right into your target viewer’s mind.
 Just pair your fonts and images together in a way that’s easy on the eyes.
 Because the perfect font for digital signage only gets better alongside the perfect image.